-Every board meeting should start with some community or team building.
-A personal "check in" is often useful8.
-At the outset you may want to communicate a sense of importance of the meeting or particular matters before the group.
+Many groups find it valuable to start board meeting with some community or team building.
+A personal "check in" is often useful.
+At the outset you may also want to communicate a sense of importance of the meeting or particular matters before the group.
 Setting the meeting climate is accomplished by:

-- Welcoming the group - Initiating a round of introductions (and check-in) if new people are present or if the group is still getting to know one another - Reviewing the agenda and time guidelines, modify the agenda if required and seek its adoption
+- Welcoming the group - Initiating a round of introductions (and check-in) if new people are present or if the group is still getting to know one another - Identifying major discussion and decision items - Reviewing the agenda and time guidelines, modify the agenda if required and seek its adoption - 2 © 2016 Governing Good